19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 PCs can use an [Action](../Core%20Procedures/Action.md) to *Move* to a new zone.
 A PC can move to anywhere in their current zone once per [Round](../Core%20Procedures/Round.md) without using an [Action](../Core%20Procedures/Action.md).

 While moving at delving speed, PCs spend most of their time standing still and listening, testing surfaces, and drawing maps.
-They automatically detect traps, map their environment, [Search](Delving.md#Search) for hidden features, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](../Combat/Initiative.md) — unless they are in [Darkness](../Hazards/Darkness.md).
+They automatically detect traps, map their environment, [Search](Delving.md#Search) for hidden features, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](../Combat/Initiative.md), provided they are not in [Darkness](../Hazards/Darkness.md).

 #### Search